-To prevent the dispersal of the invasive plant species because of mining, site management has to implement a vigilant invasive plant management programme and remove any invasive plants that may germinate within the mining footprint prior to and after the stripping of topsoil.
+To manage the invasive plant species at the mine, site management must implement a vigilant invasive plant management programme and remove all listed invasive plants (in terms of the AIS) that may germinate within the mining footprint prior for the duration of the site establishment-, operational- and decommissioning phases.
 A combination of the control methods, as prescribed in this plan, must be implemented throughout all the phases of the project.

-Once the mining right application was approved, the entire mining footprint, particularly the topsoil heaps, must be monitored monthly, for the duration of the operational phase as well as the first 12 months after rehabilitation of the area, to ensure the early detection and control/management of invasive plant species germinating because of vegetation removal and soil disturbance.
-As everyone isn't familiar with the identification of plant species, photographs of the most important species to be controlled on site was included below for ease of reference.
+Once the Section 102 application was approved, the entire mining footprint must be monitored monthly, for the duration of the operational phase as well as the first 12 months after rehabilitation of the area, to ensure the early detection and control/management of invasive plant species germinating because of vegetation removal and soil disturbance.
+As everyone isn't familiar with the identification of plant species, photographs of the most important species to be controlled on site were included below for ease of reference.